 1. Quitting cold turkey is the best way.

 This couldn’t be further from the truth.
 Quitting cold turkey is never recommended and strongly advised against.
 Your body will go through withdrawal symptoms, and these symptoms can include life threatening ones, such as seizures or gastric bleeding, the two most common ways people quitting alcohol die.
 In fact, before you enter our drug detox rehab we’ll advise you to wait until you arrive to quit drinking.
 The safest way to quit alcohol is gradually with the help of medicines and nutritional supplements that will prevent life-threatening symptoms.

 2. I can do it on my own.

+Many who attempt to quit alcohol cold turkey believe that they can safely do it on their own.
 This is a profoundly dangerous myth.
 You can’t do it safely on your own, no matter how little or how infrequently you drink.
+Those attempting to quit on their own or at higher risk for severe relapse, due to the lack of accountability.
+Withdrawing from abuse is just as strenuous psychologically than it is physically, so having the support of others is very crucial.
 Seeking treatment at Clarity Way’s drug recovery center gives you the proper support and medical attention you need to safely detox.

 3. I quit before with minor withdrawal symptoms so my body can handle it.